-- The use of Gardening for Grades or Gardening for Nutrition must be demonstrated in the application and final report.
+- The use of a lesson from Gardening for Grades, Gardening for Nutrition and/or STEMming Up Gardening must be demonstrated in the application and final report.

 - Students must keep a food diary through project.
 At the end of the project the teacher will summarize the changes in students’ eating habits and attitudes about food.
 Teacher can decide how to best incorporate it into curriculum, there is no set format.

-- A detailed budget and timeline must be included with your application.
-Budget and timeline need to be detailed.
+- A DETAILED budget and timeline must be included with your application.

 - Some amount of in‐kind or monetary contributions must be secured before receiving the grant, this can be in the form of volunteer time.